Anne Hathaway Delivers Speech About LGBTQ Rights, Racial Justice

-The star delivered a powerful speech at the Human Rights Campaign dinner.
+The star gave a powerful speech at the Human Rights Campaign dinner.

 Anne Hathway keeps showing up for LGBTQ rights and racial equality.